What is Leukemia?

 - Low Risk (Stage 0): Abnormal increase in lymphocytes in the blood and marrow

-- Intermediate Risk (Stages 1 & 2): Enlarged lymph nodes, spleen or liver, along with increase in lymphocytes in blood and marrow
+- Intermediate Risk (Stages 1 & 2): Enlarged lymph nodes, spleen or liver, along with an increase in lymphocytes in blood and marrow

 - High Risk (Stages 3 & 4): Anemia or increased platelet counts, along with increased lymphocytes in the blood and marrow